 - Avoid any kind of alcohol or tobacco for at least 24 hours before the root canal to prepare your gums for the local anesthetic.

 - Get a full night of sleep the evening before the procedure.

 - Take an anti-inflammatory painkiller before you arrive at the endodontist’s office.

 - Ask any questions about the procedure before it starts.

 Can I Eat Before a Root Canal?

-Yes, you can eat and drink several hours before a root canal.
+If you are wondering if you can eat before a root canal, yes, you can eat and drink several hours before a root canal.
 After the procedure, your mouth will stay numb and tender for several hours, so eating beforehand can save you from getting too hungry or thirsty after.
 Choose food that is gentle on your stomach and hydrate with water.

 Do You Go Under for a Root Canal?

 You can request unconscious sedation during your root canal.
 At Midtown Endodontist NYC, we can put you under for the procedure, so you do not have to stay awake as we clean out the roots of your tooth.
 If you are worried about the procedure, choosing to go under may make you feel more at ease.
 Unconscious sedation may be the right choice for someone who:

 - Does not like the sound of drilling on teeth.